samhohcm/RobotArm-Motors-Worksheet/index.md

 <!--Comment: Back to markdown -->

-Now we've got our servomotor set up, we can start figuring out how to move it!
+Now we've got our servomotor set up, let's learn a bit about how to use the microbit!

 <!--Comment: End of markdown-->